botpress/openbook-templates/README.md

 ## Openbook Templates

 Templates in this repository will be displayed to users on the Playground.
-Each template must contain a `metadata.json` file, which contains some information about the template.
+Each template must contain a `metadata.json` file, which contains some information about the template

 Example: